conjure-cp/conjure/docs/tutorials/LabelledConnectedGraphs.rst

 Labelled connected graphs
 -------------------------

+Author: András Salamon (with thanks to Roy Dyckhoff for proofreading)

 We now illustrate the use of Conjure for a more realistic modelling task, to enumerate all labelled connected graphs.
 The number of labelled connected graphs over a fixed set of n distinct labels grows quickly; this is `OEIS sequence A001187 <http://oeis.org/A001187>`_.